 Most design systems aren’t built from scratch.
 Instead, they’re assembled from tried-and-true UI components used across a company which are repackaged as a design system.
 Our project is no exception.
 We’ll cherry-pick components from existing production component libraries to save time and deliver our design system to stakeholders faster.

 You can think of a design system as another component library, but instead of servicing one app, it serves an entire organization.
 A design system focuses on UI primitives while project-specific component libraries can contain anything from composite components to screens.

 As such, our design system must be independent of any project and also a dependency of all projects.
 Changes propagate throughout the organization via a versioned package distributed by a package manager.
 Projects can reuse design system components and further customize if needed.
 These constraints give us the blueprint for organizing our frontend projects.

-Once create-react-app has created our repository, we can push it to GitHub (which we’ll use to host the code for our design system).
+Once the files and dependencies are installed, we can push it to GitHub (which we’ll use to host the code for our design system).
 Start by signing in and creating a new repository on GitHub.com:

-Then use GitHub’s instructions to add the remote to your git repo and pushing (the so-far mostly empty) repo:
+Then follow GitHub's instructions to setup the (the so-far mostly empty) repository:

-cd learnstorybook-design-system git remote add origin https://github.com/chromaui/learnstorybook-design-system.git git push -u origin master
+git init git add . git commit -m "first commit" git branch -M master git remote add origin https://github.com/your-username/learnstorybook-design-system.git git push -u origin master

 Be sure to replace

 your-username with your own account name.

 Design systems should only contain pure and presentational components.
 These components deal with how UI appears.
 They respond exclusively to props, do not contain app-specific business logic, and are agnostic to how data loads.
 These properties are essential in allowing the component to be reusable.